Sovereign default

 Since a sovereign government, by definition, controls its own affairs, it cannot be obliged to pay back its debt.
 Nonetheless, governments may face severe pressure from lending countries.
 In a few extreme cases, a major creditor nation, before the establishment of the UN Charter Article 2 (4) prohibiting use of force by states, made threats of war or waged war against a debtor nation for failing to pay back debt to seize assets to enforce its creditor's rights.
 For example, in 1882, the United Kingdom invaded Egypt.
 Other examples are the United States' "gunboat diplomacy" in Venezuela in the mid-1890s and the United States occupation of Haiti beginning in 1915.
 Today, a government that defaults may be widely excluded from further credit; some of its overseas assets may be seized; and it may face political pressure from its own domestic bondholders to pay back its debt.
 Therefore, governments rarely default on the entire value of their debt.
 Instead, they often enter into negotiations with their bondholders to agree on a delay (debt restructuring) or partial reduction of their debt (a 'haircut or write-off').
 Some economists have argued that, in the case of acute insolvency crises, it can be advisable for regulators and supranational lenders to preemptively engineer the orderly restructuring of a nation's public debt – also called "orderly default" or "controlled default".
-In the case of Greece, these economists generally believe that a delay in organising an orderly default would hurt the rest of Europe even more.
+In the case of Greece, economists generally believed that a delay in organising an orderly default would hurt the rest of Europe even more.

 The International Monetary Fund often lends for sovereign debt restructuring.
 To ensure that funds will be available to pay the remaining part of the sovereign debt, it has made such loans conditional on action such as reducing corruption, imposing austerity measures such as reducing non-profitable public sector services, raising the tax take (revenue) or more rarely suggesting other forms of revenue raising such as nationalization of inept or corrupt but lucrative economic sectors.
 A recent example is the Greek bailout agreement of May 2010.
-After the 2008 financial crisis, in order to avoid a sovereign default, Spain and Portugal, among other countries, turned their trade and current account deficits into surpluses.
+After the 2008 financial crisis, to avoid a sovereign default, Spain and Portugal, among other countries, turned their trade and current account deficits into surpluses.